tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 ![Diagram of Single Record and Multi Record as named individual instances of the Resource class, showing Resource as a rectangular node above rectangular nodes for Multi Record and Amendment. ](resource_types.png "Representation of Single Record and Multi Record as named individual instances of the Resource class.")

-### 3.3 Data Quality Needs, Data Quality Mechanisms, Data Quality Reports
+### 3.3 Data Quality Needs, Data Quality Mechanisms, Data Quality Reports (non-normative)

 The Fitness for Use Framework organizes data quality concepts into three core areas — Needs, Mechanisms, and Reports — which can be viewed as horizontal slices through the Framework (Veiga et al., 2017).